-Take Nationwide for instance who recently told 13,000 of its staff they could choose where they work under a new flexibility scheme.
+Take Nationwide for instance, an employer who recently told 13,000 of its staff they could choose where they work under a new flexibility scheme.
 Even the ‘traditional’ brands are making a big move in supporting their teams.
 Who would have thought?!

 Outside of contact centres, you’ve got the brands who set the course.
 Just look at Spotify.
 The company proudly states that work isn’t something you come to the office for, it’s something you do.
 And that effectiveness can’t be measured by the number of hours people spend in an office.
 As a result, people can work wherever.
 From home, in a co-working space, on the beach… in the mountains (as long as there’s Wi-Fi, I assume).

-Whilst you may not be able to compete with the likes of Spotify, you can, however, certainly learn from them.
+Whilst you may not be able to compete with large employers like Spotify, you can, however, certainly learn from them.